Robust multiple change-point detection for multivariate variability using data depth: Simulation study

+It should also be noted that a non-linear penalty could be applied, as discussed in \cite{Killick2012}.
+Some non-linear penalties were tested in the simulation study, such as $\log{\ell}$, but the results were not as good as when using a linear penalty.
+Our investigation into non-linear penalties was fairly limited, as such, more investigation into non-linear penalties could be done in the future.

-\subsection{Analysing and Comparing the Algorithm Performance}
+\subsection{Analysing and comparing the algorithm performance}

+We only present the results of the simulation when the algorithms were paired with spatial depth, but one can view the results of the algorithm performance under the other depth functions in Appendix \ref{app::add_sim}.
+Spatial depth was the best performing depth function when taking into account computational speed and estimation accuracy.
+Half-space depth performed similarly to spatial depth, but computationally it was much slower.
+Half-space depth is affine-invariant whereas spatial depth is only similarity-invariant, therefore if affine invariance is desired in the analysis the analyst should use the half-space depth function.
+Modified Mahalanobis depth and Mahalanobis depth both performed slightly worse than the other two depth functions if the data was Gaussian, but performed considerable worse when the distribution of the data was Cauchy, which could be attributed to the robustness considerations of Mahalanobis depth discussed in Section \ref{sec::depth}.

-Figures \ref{fig:sim1} and \ref{fig:simp1} show boxplots of $\hat{\ell}-\ell$ under Algorithm \ref{alg:wbs} and Algorithm \ref{alg:pelt} respectively, for the first simulation scenario with $N=1000$. $\hat{\ell}-\ell$ is the estimated number of change-points minus the actual number in the simulation run.
+Figure \ref{fig:sim1} shows boxplots of $\hat{\ell}-\ell$ under Algorithm \ref{alg:wbs}, Algorithm \ref{alg:pelt}, the WBSIP algorithm and the \texttt{e.divisive} algorithm, for the first simulation scenario with $N=1000$.
+Recall that $\hat{\ell}-\ell$ is the estimated number of change-points minus the actual number in the simulation run.
 Each boxplot represents a different combination of simulation parameters, e.g., the first boxplot represents the (empirical) distribution of $\hat{\ell}-\ell$ with simulated two-dimensional Gaussian data that had 2 change-points.
 The empirical distributions are computed over the 100 replications of each combination of simulation parameters.

-We see that $\med{(\hat{\ell}-\ell)}$ was consistently 0 for most runs of the simulation, indicating the procedures were, on average, estimating the correct number of change-points.
-Modified Mahalanobis depth and Mahalanobis depth both performed worse when the distribution was Cauchy, which could be attributed to the robustness considerations of Mahalanobis depth discussed in Section \ref{sec::depth}.
-With increased $N$, the two Mahalanobis depths do end up estimating the correct number of change-points when the distribution was Cauchy, see the supplementary material.
-In general, the modified Mahalanobis depth performed worse than its unmodified counterpart, and so we don't recommend using the modified Mahalanobis depth with the change-points procedures proposed here.

-Both algorithms were very insensitive to the dimension and the number of change-points.
-With $d=10$ the halfspace depth performed relatively worse than for lower dimensions under Algorithm \ref{alg:wbs}, but was still able to estimate the correct number of change-points on average.
-It is not surprising but should be noted that when $N$ was increased, the algorithms performed increasingly well, see the graphs in the supplementary material.
-This result is expected due to the consistency theorems in Section \ref{sec::theo}.
-Lastly, overall, the variability was lower for Algorithm \ref{alg:pelt}.